MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/reliable-web-app/java/guidance-content.md

 - *Identity management:* Use [Microsoft Entra ID](/entra/fundamentals/whatis) as your identity and access management solution.
 Contoso Fiber chose [Microsoft Entra ID](/entra/fundamentals/whatis) for the following reasons:

     - *Authentication and authorization.* The application needs to authenticate and authorize call center employees.
-    - *Scalable.* Microsoft Entra ID scales to support larger scenarios.
+    - *Scalability.* Microsoft Entra ID scales to support larger scenarios.
     - *User-identity control.* Call center employees can use their existing enterprise identities.
     - *Authorization protocol support.* Microsoft Entra ID supports OAuth 2.0 for managed identities.